 About a seventh of grads report using Microsoft Excel as part of their job, making it the most popular skill.
 Competency in Java translates into above-average pay for former Anteaters — they earn 40 percent more than their fellow graduates.
 Project Management, Microsoft Office, and Data Analysis are desirable skills as well.

 Benefits and Perks

-Median pay for University of California grads is $69K, making their salaries most similar to those of UC Irvine grads.
+Arizona State University grads bring in salaries of around about $66K, making them the most similar to UC Irvine alumni in terms of earnings.
 The University of California-Riverside, the University of California-Los Angeles, and the University of California-San Diego are also similar to UC Irvine.